hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 You may also need to provide additional flags (such as the instance's public and private IP addresses) in order to avoid being prompted for those values when running the installer (which may result in either a failure of the installer or a unbounded delay while waiting for input).

-It's expected that the user is already familiar with how to do a [manual install](./install-installer.html#installation).
+This document expects that the user is already familiar with how to do a [manual install](./installer.html#installation).

 ## Application settings